50 Greatest Players in NBA History: Top 10 Coaches in NBA History

 Phil Jackson (left) and Red Auerbach (right) both made the 1996 list of the top ten coaches in NBA history.

 Alongside the selection of the 50 greatest players was the selection of the Top 10 Coaches in NBA History.
 The list was compiled based upon unranked selection undertaken exclusively by members of the print and broadcast media who regularly cover the NBA.
 All 10 coaches named were alive at the time of the list's announcement, and five of them—Bill Fitch, Phil Jackson, Don Nelson, Pat Riley, and Lenny Wilkens—were then active.
-Seven have since died: Red Holzman in 1998, Red Auerbach in 2006, Chuck Daly in 2009, Jack Ramsay in 2014, John Kundla in 2017, Bill Fitch in 2022, and Wilkins in 2025.
+Seven have since died: Red Holzman in 1998, Red Auerbach in 2006, Chuck Daly in 2009, Jack Ramsay in 2014, John Kundla in 2017, Bill Fitch in 2022, and Lenny Wilkens in 2025.
 Jackson was the last of the ten to coach in the NBA; he announced his retirement after the 2010–11 season.
 Nelson was the only member to have never won a championship as a coach, even though he won five as a player.
 Wilkens was the only member of the coaches list to have been selected as a member of the players list.
 All ten coaches are also members of the Naismith Memorial Basketball Hall of Fame, with Fitch the last member inducted in 2019.